Neu Urgent Care

 Sore throats are painful, but the caring providers at Neu Urgent Care help keep you comfortable when you have a viral throat infection or prescribe antibiotics for strep throat and other bacteria that cause sore throat.
 The team offers same-day sick visits for children and adults with sore throats and other acute illnesses.
-For relief from the pain of a sore throat, call the Hazel Park, Michigan, office, book an appointment online, or simply walk into the clinic today.
+For relief from the pain of a sore throat, call the Hazel Park, Michigan, office, book an appointment online Dr. Mohamed Saleh MD,DC or simply walk into the clinic today.

 Most of the time, a sore throat is caused by a viral infection, such as a cold or flu.
 Bacteria such as streptococcal pharyngitis, or strep throat, also cause a sore throat.

 An infection in your throat can make it feel scratchy, irritated, and difficult to swallow.
 Depending on the cause of your sore throat, you may also have some of the following symptoms:

 Stuffy or runny nose

 Sometimes when you have a sore throat, you become hoarse or completely lose your voice.
 These are temporary, and your voice will return to normal once you’ve recovered from the infection.

 When should I see a doctor for a sore throat?

 If your child has a sore throat, the American Academy of Pediatrics recommends seeing a medical provider if the pain doesn’t go away after they’ve taken their first drink in the morning.
 Adults should seek medical care for a sore throat that lasts more than a week, is severe, or is accompanied by an earache or fever higher than 101℉.

 Neu Urgent Care offers same-day, walk-in sick visits for sore throat and other acute illnesses.